Privacy Model

 Your API secret never crosses the network.
 The SHA-256 checksum is useless without the single-use request_token (which expires in ~60 seconds).
 Even if our server were compromised, an attacker could not derive your secret from the checksum.

 This works for Zerodha Kite and Groww (both use checksum-based auth).
 For Upstox, the API secret passes through our server once during the code exchange (Upstox's API requires it as a POST field), but is never stored.
+For ICICI Direct, the secret is always cloud-stored โ their API requires a per-call checksum that can only be computed server-side โ so ICICI users are always in the Admin/Family class for that broker.

 Your password manager can save the API secret field so you don't have to paste it daily.
+In practice the daily ritual is: click broker icon โ Login โ password manager autofills โ Enter โ done. ~5 seconds.

 What's in the cloud database, always